-Prepare for your software testing interview from our comprehensive list of over 100 interview questions.
+Prepare for your software testing interviews from our comprehensive list of over 100 manual testing interview questions with answers.
 These interview questions are designed for both freshers and experienced.
 We will start with fairly simple questions and move to the more advanced level as the post progresses.

 Ques.1.
 What is Software Testing?

 Ans.
 Software testing is the process of evaluating a system to check if it satisfies its business requirements.
 It measures the overall quality of the system in terms of attributes like correctness, completeness, usability, performance etc. Basically, it is used for ensuring the quality of software to the stakeholders of the application.

 Ans.
 We need software testing for following reasons-

 Ques.3.
 When should we stop testing?

 Ans.
 Testing (both manual and automated) can be stopped when one or more of the following conditions are met-